Linear statistics of determinantal point processes and norm representations: Main results

-\end{thm} Observe that this result in particular implies an extension of the result of Pegon to $W^{1,1}(\Sd)$.
-Moreover, the authors in \cite{Davila-manifold} mention the fact that the monotonicity assumption in their theorem is probably unnecessary, hence theorem~\ref{thm:davila sphere} can be considered a confirmation that their conjecture is true in the case of the unit sphere.
+\end{thm} As already mentioned, the conclusion of the theorem for $f \in W^{1,2}(\Sd)$ was first obtained by Pegon (under an extra assumption on the mollifiers for $d=1$), while for function in $L^p(\Sd)\setminus W^{1,2}(\Sd)$, $1\leq p<\infty$, it is new.
+Moreover, the authors in \cite{Davila-manifold} mention the fact that the monotonicity assumption in their theorem is probably unnecessary: Theorem~\ref{thm:davila sphere} can be considered a confirmation that their conjecture is true in the case of the unit sphere.

 From Theorem~\ref{thm:davila sphere} and \eqref{eq:general rough}, the asymptotic behavior of the rough linear statistics of Theorem~\ref{variance asymptotic rough} follows once we build the right mollifiers.